This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 • Allergic drug reactions account for 5 to 10% of all adverse drug reactions.
 Any drug has the potential to cause an allergic reaction.

-• Symptoms of adverse drug reactions include cough, nausea, vomiting, diarrhea, high blood pressure and facial swelling.
+• Symptoms of adverse drug reactions include cough, nausea, vomiting, diarrhea, and headaches.

 • Skin reactions (i.e. rashes, itching) are the most common form of allergic drug reaction.

-• Non-steroidal anti-inflammatory drugs, antibiotics, chemotherapy drugs, monoclonal antibodies, anti-seizure drugs and ACE inhibitors cause most allergic drug reactions.
+• Non-steroidal anti-inflammatory drugs, antibiotics, chemotherapy drugs, monoclonal antibodies, anti-seizure drugs and ACE inhibitors are frequent causes of allergic drug reactions.

 • If you have a serious adverse reaction, it is important to contact your physician immediately.